melendeznoel/guidance/javascript.md

    capture and maintain the state of variables within the context of an asynchronous operation, ensuring that the correct variables are accessible when the callback function is invoked.

 ## 14\.
-Explain the concept of hoisting in JavaScript.
+Explain the concept of hoisting in JavaScript

 Hoisting in JavaScript is the **default behavior** where variable and function **declarations are moved to the top of their containing scope** during the **compilation phase, before the actual code execution**.
 This means that you can use